jiaoshuntian/ivory-operator/docs/content/tutorial/resize-cluster.md

----
-title: "Resize a Ivory Cluster"
+# Resize a Ivory Cluster
-date:
-draft: false
-weight: 50
----

 You did it -- the application is a success!
 Traffic is booming, so much so that you need to add more resources to your Ivory cluster.
 However, you're worried that any resize operation may cause downtime and create a poor experience for your end users.